devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 #### parameter
 1. Name of the Project.
 2. Path to where the Project should be created (relative to workspace).
 Folder should exist.
-3. (Optional) Optional parameters, according to https://angular.io/cli/new .
+3. (Optional) String array of parameters, according to https://angular.io/cli/new.
 #### example
-createDevon4ngProject("exampleAngularProject")
+createDevon4ngProject("exampleAngularProject", "")
 Will create the angular project to the current workspace with the name exampleAngularProject.

-createDevon4ngProject("exampleAngularProject", "projects")
+createDevon4ngProject("exampleAngularProject", "projects", ["--verbose"])
-Will create the angular project to the directory projects within the current workspace.
+Will create the angular project to the directory projects within the current workspace and adds more details to output logging.

 #### Details
 This command also works if the devonfw IDE is not installed, but then you have to make sure that the Angular cli is installed.